13th-Month Pay Computation: Employee and Employer Quick Guide

 • Employees on maternity leave

-However, those who have worked for less than a year in the company will only receive a pro-rated 13th-month.
-Moreover, the pay will be based on the number of months of their employment with the company.
+However, those who have worked for less than a year in the company will only receive a pro-rated 13th month bonus.
+Moreover, the months where an employee was out due to maternity leave shall not be part of the 13th-month’s computation.
+In other words, the pay will be based solely on the number of months of their employment with the company.

 • Managerial employees (unless stipulated in their employment contract)